-On the Edit Practice page you will enter in general information and start to calculate your reductions.
-Click on the link at the top to view a full list of practice types available via your selected Grant Program.
+On the Edit Practice page you will enter in general information and add information necessary to start to calculate your modeled pollution reductions.

 Name: This is not tied to anything but is useful as a quick reference to you and your team.
 If you are installing the same practice at multiple locations, make sure to differentiate the practice name to reduce confusion.